Competitions and Prizes

-Every year the RCG committee presents the Jack Lewin prize to someone who has made a significant contribution to the rivers and coastal sector.
+Every year the RCG committee presents the Jack Lewin prize to someone who has made a significant contribution to the rivers and coastal sectors.
 In the past it was presented at the Rivers & Coastal Group Conference and now it is usually presented at the Flood & Coast Conference.

 Formerly known as the RCG Chairman’s prize, it was renamed in 2010 after Professor Jack (Jacob) Lewin.
 Lewin, born in 1922 in East Prussia as it was then, was a survivor of Kristallnacht in 1938, and came to Britain the following year on the Kindertransport aged 16.
 Lewin learnt English at night school and started out as an apprentice draughtsman.
 He became one of the world’s leading experts in the design of hydraulic gates, writing the definitive book ‘Hydraulic Gates and Valves’ in 1995.